marcdotson/category-captainship/README.md

 # Category-Captainship

-Project Description:
+Project Description
-*general effects of category captainship
+* general effects of category captainship

-Data:
+Data

-Discovering SuperValu:
+Discovering SuperValu
-*graph method: looking for breaks at reset date
+* graph method: looking for breaks at reset date
-*table method: comparing proportion of sales at reset date, looking for product drop offs and introductions
+* table method: comparing proportion of sales at reset date, looking for product drop offs and introductions